garylirocks/quickrefs/azure-storage.markdown

 ### Authorization Options

-#### Anonymous access
+#### Public read access for containers and blobs

-  - only for blob containers and blobs
+  - Only for blob containers and blobs
-  - only for read access
+  - Only for read access
-  - a blob container's public access level can be:
+  - A container's public access level can be:
     - Private: no anonymous access
     - Blob: anonymous read access for blobs
     - Container: anonymous **read and list** access to the entire container and blobs
+  - Storage account has a *AllowBlobPublicAccess* property
+  - Both account and container settings are required to enable public access, so an account can have both public and private containers
+  - No separate settings at the blob object level

 #### Azure AD